GIScience/vue2-leaflet-height-graph/README.md

 ### Events

-This component emits an `closed` when the up-right corner close button is hit  and it is closed.
-If can be used to synchronize the visibility of the graph when it is displayed conditionally.
+This component emits a `closed` event when the up-right corner graph close button is hit and it is closed.
+It can be used to synchronize the visibility of the graph with other elements when it is displayed conditionally.